Sports court sets date for African Champions League ruling

 The eventual winner should represent Africa at the seven-team FIFA Club World Cup in Qatar in December.

 The court did not give any details of where and when the hearing will take place.
-In Paris last month, police were called to the hotel where African officials were meeting to control fans demonstrating in the street.
+In Paris last month, police were called to control fans demonstrating in the street outside the hotel where CAF officials were meeting.

 The teams drew 1-1 in the first-leg game in Rabat, Morocco, on May 24.
 One week later, home team Esperance led 1-0 when Wydad thought it levelled early in the second half.